Elodea canadensis (Canadian pondweed)

 Glomski et al. (2005) established that diquat gives excellent control of E. canadensis, even at low concentrations.
 Diquat is often used as the herbicidal component of gels that carry the herbicide into direct contact with the weed (Barratt, 1978; Chandrasena et al., 2012).

-Control by aquatic herbivores has been investigated in numerous countries (NAS, 1976).
-Species tested include Tilapia melanopleura, T. mossambica and the Chinese grass carp, Ctenopharyngodon idella.
+Control by aquatic herbivores has been investigated in numerous countries (National Academy of Sciences, 1976).
+Species tested include Tilapia melanopleura, T. mossambica and the Chinese grass carp Ctenopharyngodon idella.
 Since the latter is an exotic species, introduction is only allowed when the species can be confined to a particular waterbody and, therefore, investment in fences is a prerequisite.
-Nevertheless, several successful examples of control are known from Western Europe and the USA (Stott et al. 1971; Willey et al., 1974; Mitzner, 1978; Fowler, 1984).
+Nevertheless, several successful examples of control are known from Western Europe and the USA (Stott et al. 1971; Willey et al., 1974; Mitzner, 1978; Fowler, 1984) and more recent experiments have found medium efficiency in the use of stocking grass carps (Bonar et al., 2002, Pípalová, 2006).
+There are some disadvantages in using grass carp, as these fish are generalist feeders and may also damage native plant species (see Vernon and Hamilton, 2011 for further information).

 ReferencesTop of page